-Hedahl & Radtke Family Law Center and our Fayetteville family lawyer are renown throughout North Carolina for providing compassionate counsel backed by decades of collective legal experience.
+Hedahl & Radtke Family Law Center is renown throughout North Carolina for providing compassionate counsel backed by decades of collective legal experience.
 We can guide you through collaborative divorce to solve tricky or high-stakes family law disputes without worry and with as little stress as possible.

 Start the collaborative divorce process now by contacting our firm.

 When using collaborative law, you and your spouse will each retain attorneys to help represent you during collaboration.
 You and your spouse agree to work towards a mutual goal without relying on conflict for as long as possible.
 Some counties and states, like North Carolina, require you to sign a collaborative law pledge, which basically states your commitment to keeping your divorce out of a judge’s control.
 Both you and your attorneys show their commitment to the collaborative process by agreeing that the collaborative attorneys will not represent you in court if the process fails.
 Afterwards, you, your spouse, and both of your attorneys will meet at regular intervals to discuss your collaborative divorce as it proceeds.
 Once an agreement is reached, it can be memorialized in either a Separation Agreement or a consent order filed in a friendly lawsuit, which requires no court appearances.

 Just as in a regular divorce, you will need to decide how to handle: